dotnet/aspire/README.md

 [Components](https://learn.microsoft.com/dotnet/aspire/get-started/aspire-overview?#net-aspire-components): .NET Aspire components are NuGet packages for commonly used services, such as Redis or Postgres, with standardized interfaces ensuring they connect consistently and seamlessly with your app.

-[Tooling](https://learn.microsoft.com/dotnet/aspire/get-started/aspire-overview?#project-templates-and-tooling): .NET Aspire comes with project templates and tooling experiences for Visual Studio and the dotnet CLI help you create and interact with .NET Aspire apps.
+[Tooling](https://learn.microsoft.com/dotnet/aspire/get-started/aspire-overview?#project-templates-and-tooling): .NET Aspire comes with project templates and tooling experiences for Visual Studio and the dotnet CLI which help you create and interact with .NET Aspire apps.

 To learn more, read the full [.NET Aspire overview and documentation](https://learn.microsoft.com/dotnet/aspire/).
 Samples are available in the [.NET Aspire samples repository](https://github.com/dotnet/aspire-samples).